How to Create In-App Tutorials to Drive Product Adoption14 min read

 These goals will be based on where the users are in their journey and where they need to get next.
 This can be reaching the activation point, adopting a new feature, or learning how to use some advanced features of your product.

-Test different formats
+Test different UI patterns

 A modal, a tooltip, a video, anything can be part of your tutorials that drive customer success.
 Since users are different they will prefer different types of in-app communication.